QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 # Unit Tests for CI Users

 The unit tests are automatically triggered, if you open a pull request, which target the `main` or `dev` branch.
 Before the tests start, the CI sets up the test environment.
-Thus, the `Project.toml` of the project is taken and the latest development version of each QED.jl dependency is added.
+Thus, the `Project.toml` of the project is taken and the latest development version of each QuantumElectrodynamics.jl dependency is added.
 Other dependencies will regularly be resolved by the Julia Package manager.
 Afterwards the unit tests will be executed.

-You can also modify which version of a `QED.jl` dependency should be used.
+You can also modify which version of a `QuantumElectrodynamics.jl` dependency should be used.
 For example if you need to test your code with a function, which is not merged in the development branch yet.
 Thus, you need to add a specific line to your commit message with the following format:

 ```
 CI_UNIT_PKG_URL_<dep_name>: https://github.com/<user>/<dep_name>#<commit_hash>